You’re Not Alone! - Emergency Response Planning For Rail Incidents Involving Flammable Liquids

 - Maintaining security in restricted areas;

-- Providing long-term counselling to residents;
+- Providing long-term counseling to residents;

 - Overseeing cleanup operations, such as chemical decontamination and removal of contaminated soils.

 This template is meant to be used by emergency planners of municipalities and communities to better prepare their community in the case of a rail incident involving dangerous goods.
 Many tools and resources are available to assist in preparing for such incidents.